-9.8 All block bookings will be invoiced prior to the booking commencing and must be paid as per the terms of the college finance regulations
+9.8 All Block Bookings will be invoiced prior to the booking commencing and must be paid as per the terms of the College finance regulations.

 10. Health and Safety

 10.2 Bookings will be subject to completion of satisfactory risk assessments where required by the law or otherwise indicated by Centre staff.
-Users must always complete a satisfactory risk assessment and provide a copy of that assessment to the Duty Manager before commencement of the activity where the following equipment is to be used:
+Users must always complete a satisfactory risk assessment and provide a copy of that assessment to the Duty Officer before commencement of the activity where the following equipment is to be used: